Pro Writing Aid Review: Features, Pricing, Alternatives, & More!

-Artificial Intelligence.
-AI (artificial intelligence) will ensure that you make fewer mistakes.
+Artificial Intelligence (AI) will ensure that you make fewer mistakes.
 It’s a group of technologies working together to create a machine (software) that can act like a human and spot grammar mistakes.

 Language Selection.
 You have five languages to choose from in the settings.

 Integration.
 Pro Writing Aid integrates with Google Docs, Microsoft Word, Scrivener, Outlook, Open Office, and Final Draft.
 The software also has extensions for all the main web browsers such as Firefox, Chrome, Safari, and Edge.

 Charts and Data.
 You get insights and graphs about your writing.

 App.
 There’s no official mobile app, but they have a desktop app.

 Document Type.
 When using the web editor, you have a selection of writing settings.
 These include General, Academic, Business, Technical, Creative, Casual, Script, and Web — your writing suggestions and advice depends on the selection you use.

 25 Writing Reports.
 The writing reports are what set the software apart from other grammar checkers.
 There are 25 as of counting, some you’ll use regularly and others rarely.

 Pro Writing Aid Reports